pyg-team/pytorch_geometric/docs/source/tutorial/distributed_pyg.rst

         backend='gloo', rank=current_ctx.rank,
         world_size=current_ctx.world_size,
         init_method='tcp://{}:{}'.format(master_addr, ddp_port))

-**Note:** For CPU-based sampling the recommended backed is `gloo`.
+**Note:** For CPU-based sampling the recommended backend is `gloo`.

-The RPC group initialization is more complicated as it needs to happen in each sampler process.
-This can be done my modifying ``worker_init_fn`` that is called at initialization of worker processes by torch base class :class:torch.utils.data.`_MultiProcessingDataLoaderIter`.
-We provide a customized init function:
+RPC group initialization is more complicated as it needs to happen in each sampler subprocess.
+This can be done my modifying :func:`~torch_geometric.distributed.DistLoader.worker_init_fn` that is called at the initialization step of worker processes by a PyTorch base class :class:`torch.utils.data.`_MultiProcessingDataLoaderIter`.
+Here we provide a customized init function:

 .. code-block:: python